serverless-nextjs/serverless-next.js/documentation/docs/cdkconstruct.md

 ## Available Props

 - `serverlessBuildOutDir` - the output directory of the `Builder`.
-- `domain?: Object` - if yoou'd like to add a custom domain, provide the following three fields on the `domain` object.
+- `domain?: Object` - if you'd like to add a custom domain, provide the following three fields on the `domain` object.
   - `hostedZone: IHostedZone;`
   - `certificate: ICertificate;`